New Zealand Certificate in Plumbing, Gasfitting and Drainlaying (Level 3) (Pre-Apprenticeship)

 As part of the government’s Targeted Training and Apprenticeships Fund (TTAF) to rebuild New Zealand's economy, this programme is now free^.
 For terms and conditions, more information, and other programmes covered by this scheme, click here.

-Due to high demand, we are unable to take any more applications for 2021.
+Due to high demand, we are unable to take any more applications for this programme.

 The construction industry is in need of more skilled plumbers, gasfitters and drainlayers and there is plenty of well-paid work available in New Zealand and overseas.

 Get the knowledge and hands-on skills you need to take on an apprenticeship in the industry.

 You will develop basic skills in residential plumbing, gasfitting and drainlaying.
 You will be taught by lecturers who know their stuff.
 They are specialists in their field and eager to share their industry contacts with you.